Here we introduce the term sensogenomics.

-Some projects on music from GenPoB coming soon!!
+Some papers on music and genomics from GenPoB coming soon!!

 Perfect pitch or absolute pitch (AP).
 Refers to the rare ability to identify the chroma of a tone, the uncanny ability to identify the pitch of a tone without a reference tone.